IALSA/IALSA-2015-Portland/reports/model_specification/README.md

           c1-c3 (res_c);
           p1-p3 pwith c1-c3(res_cov);
 ```

-This is how model output for a bivariate model maps onto the algebraic model specification.
+The output of this model is processed with MplusAutomation package and the following data object produced, containing the numeric results of the estimated model solution.
+The right-hand column contains alphanumeric names that map onto the algebraic specification of our bivariate growth model.

 ```
 > message("Getting ", study, ", model ", i, ", ",out_file)